When to keep your child home

 7. Chicken Pox - Children must stay home for at least 6 days after the last crop of vesicles appear.
 Never give aspirin or Ibuprofen.

-8. Lice - Children must be treated before they come to school.
+8. Lice - Children should be treated before they come to school.
 Nits should be removed as a part of the treatment.
 Use an appropriate lice shampoo.

 If you are not sure about when to keep a child home or have questions about treatment call your child's doctor or your school nurse.